 Superannuation

-There isn’t any tax payable on superannuation when it’s split for a property settlement, initiating application.
-Total cost and tax implications may vary depending on the party’s circumstances, especially once the superannuation reaches the retirement phase.
+There isn’t any tax payable on superannuation when it’s split for a property settlement.
+The total cost and tax implications may vary depending on the party’s circumstances, especially once the superannuation reaches the retirement phase.

 Paying for legal representation